sitepark/fractality/packages/react/README.md

 ### Client-side rendering

 This adapter only handles server-side rendering of the components.
-If client-side hydration/rendering is needed, this build pipeline has to be setup outside of Fractal.
+If client-side hydration/rendering is needed, this build pipeline has to be setup outside of Fractality.

 The adapter sets `_adapter.componentName` prop in preview layouts that corresponds to the rendered component name and can be used to hydrate the markup client-side.